AntonSol919/linkspace/index.md

 Option 3, a supernet, is the option that makes more sense to me.
 It splits up the hosts and doesn't encode scarcity as a core principle.

-In a supernet there are two new roles.
+In linkspace the role of host is split up between:

-One to provide servers to relay data, and one to build applications that run on the supernet.
+- providing groups with servers to relay data
+- Developing domain applications that run on linkspace

 It prevents both from having too much leverage and chasing the wrong incentives.

-If someone in the system abuses their position the user can change it up without losing access to their history and relations to others.
+Should someone in the system abuses their position the user can change it up without losing access to their history and relations to others.
 If for nothing else, a supernet is worth it to get us more useful competition.

 Whether this all works out as intended, I have no idea.